Topics for 2018-2019

 Sessions à la carte, open to anyone, no previous knowledge necessary, focus on Oulipo-based recipes around processes and practises of machine learning, with the aim to play, write, enjoy, enhance.

-- 8 to 12 October 2018 (10-18h), organised by the teachers of Digital Arts ARTS² and artists from Algolit, Constant's research group on free code and text with students of ARTS2, Numediart and other schools, on the use of statistical machine learning models and archival materials for literary writing.
+- 8 to 12 October 2018: Gijs de Heij and An Mertens offer a workshop at the Mundaneum in Mons with students of ARTS2, Numediart and other schools, on the use of statistical machine learning models and archival materials for literary writing.
 The artists will propose existing tools and practices and Oulipian methodologies for the play of algoliterary writing games.
 Participants in the workshop will be able to continue developing their works after the workshop week, and participate in the exhibition that Algolit will hold at the Mundaneum around March 2019.
 More information: Mundaneum_workshop

 - Friday 28 September:Naive Bayes as a storyteller